Tuesday, July 29, 2025

 The Fort constructed by Buffalo Soldiers has been active since then.
 The original Fort Sill Square, with its parade field and cavalry barracks, is still in use.
 The Fort itself is now the US Army Artillery Center.
 The first Fort Sill has the original stone horse stalls and corrals that were used by the 1870 cavalry down the hill.

 In the early 1990s, I was a supply sergeant for a M109 Artillery Battery in Germany.
 All the Artillerymen would talk about Fort Sill because they were trained here.
 Artillery is nicknamed the King of Battle.
 The M109 is a motorized track vehicle that carries a 155mm howitzer.
 It is followed by a track ammunition carrier.
 It looks like a tank, but it's designed to fire from a stationary position.
-I have pulled the lanyard of this gun a couple of times, and it was a powerful feeling.
+I have pulled the lanyard of this gun a couple of times, and it is a powerful feeling.

 It has been the highlight of our trip out west so far.
 The Apache Chief Geronimo is buried here, and we visited his grave.
 We are camped in a Live Oak grove along Medicine Creek, about 2 miles from the grave and cemetery as the crow flies.